 Types of Haze

-Transmission haze is defined as the forward scattering of light from the surface of a nearly clear specimen viewed in transmission.
+Transmittance haze is defined as the forward scattering of light from the surface of a nearly clear specimen viewed in transmittance.
 Normally, light scattered back through the sample is not included.
 Also, only light scattered more than 2.5° from the incident light is considered to contribute to haze.
 When measuring haze, the percentage of light diffusely scattered compared to the total light transmitted is reported.

 ASTM D1003-95, 'Standard Test Method for Haze and Luminous Transmittance of Transparent Plastics'